-From the roadside delis to Uptown food courts to fancy sit-down spots, eateries in Sedona tend to have one wonderful feature in common: stellar views.
+From roadside delis to Uptown food courts and fancy sit-down spots, eateries in Sedona tend to have one wonderful feature in common: stellar views.

 Owing to Sedona’s magnificent setting, a surprising number of restaurants offer views of the nearby red rocks or Oak Creek Canyon.
 Many of them feature outdoor patios or large windows that showcase the views.

 And, thanks to the city’s nearly 300 days of sunshine per year, Sedona’s patios tend to be year-round features.
-When I visited in March, several of the patios were enclosed to protect against the brisk breeze, but the views were still splendid.
+On a recent visit in March, several of the patios were enclosed to protect against the brisk breeze, but the views were still splendid.

 After a day of sightseeing and hiking on the rugged trails, what could be better than sipping a salty margarita or lunching on a plate of street tacos while gazing into the depths of a sea of red rock formations?